← Back to Blog

 Understanding the Two Parts of Statutory Leave

-To understand carry-over rules, you first need to know that the UK's 5.6-week statutory holiday entitlement is made up of two distinct parts.
-The first part is the basic 4 weeks (20 days for a full-time worker) that derives from the EU Working Time Directive, now retained in UK law.
-The second part is the additional 1.6 weeks (8 days for a full-time worker) that was added by the UK government to bring the total up to 5.6 weeks.
-These two portions have different carry-over rules, which is a crucial distinction that many employers and workers are not aware of.
+This is the bit that almost nobody knows about, and it matters a lot.
+Your 5.6 weeks of statutory holiday is actually made up of two separate chunks.
+The first 4 weeks (20 days for full-timers) comes from what was the EU Working Time Directive, now kept in UK law.
+The extra 1.6 weeks (8 days) was bolted on by the UK government to bring the total to 5.6 weeks.
+These two parts have different carry-over rules.
+Different!
+Most employers treat them as one block, and that's where the problems start.

 The Default Position: No Carry-Over